Undergraduate Program Dean & Staff

 She earned a B.A. in French and animal behavior from Franklin & Marshall College and an M.A. in higher education administration from George Washington University.
 Skillman speaks French and has studied abroad in France, South Africa, and Japan.
 In her spare time, she enjoys exploring the District and planning her next international trip.

-Justin Smith has over 10 years of experience working in higher education in a variety of capacities.
+Justin Smith has over 15 years of experience working in higher education in a variety of capacities.
 Smith provides leadership and strategic vision for student support initiatives through carefully crafted assessment strategies and an outcomes-based approach.
-In addition to advising, he oversees several institutional priorities and major projects in his role as director of student success.
+In addition to advising, he oversees several institutional priorities and major projects in his role.

 Advises current students: C-D